SSaishruthi/Linear_Regression_Detailed_Implementation/README.md

 Covers

 - Visualization of data using seaborn
-- Simple linear regression implementaion using normal equations (using Numpy)
+- Simple linear regression implementation using normal equations (using Numpy)
 - Gradient descent optimization (using numpy)
 - R-squared implementation using numpy
 - Residual plot analysis